Environment and sustainability

 The assessment, mitigation and monitoring of sustainability and climate-related risks are included in the risk management process, looking at short-, medium- and longer-term risks as part of the overall and relative significance to the business.

-The company has an energy and environment group, which meets regularly and is chaired by finance director Ben Whitley.
-The group tracks the company’s progress against environmental targets, including carbon-reduction targets approved by the Science Based Targets initiative (SBTi).
+The company has four environmental working groups, focusing on waste and recycling, supply chain, data and reporting and operations/property.
+The groups track the company’s progress against environmental targets, including its carbon-reduction targets which have been approved by the Science Based Targets initiative (SBTi).
+Initiatives discussed by the groups

 Each pub has an energy and recycling champion, responsible for both reducing consumption at his or her pub and communicating top tips and initiatives to staff.